If you’ve been wondering, “DKIM vs SPF – What’s the difference?” you’ve come to the right place.

 SPF and DKIM are email authentication methods.
 In addition, they let mail servers detect and confirm who is sending trustworthy emails and who is not.

-Check out our SPF, DKIM, and DMARC guides to get more information about how these email security protocols work to secure your email.
+Check out our SPF, DKIM, and DMARC [Infographic] guides for more information about how these email security protocols work to secure your email.

 How About Domain-Based Message Authentication, Reporting and Conformance (DMARC)?

-Another email authentical tool that may have been referenced on your email account is DMARC.
+Another email authentication tool that may have been referenced on your email account is DMARC.
 It also protects your domain against spoofing.

 Additionally, it requires you to include your SPF and DKIM records set up before implementation.